openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 MatcherPass has multiple ways to be executed:
 * Run on a single node - it can be useful if you want to run MatcherPass inside another transformation.
 @snippet src/template_pattern_transformation.cpp matcher_pass:run_on_node
-* Run on `ngraph::Function` using GraphRewrite - this approach gives ability to run MatcherPass on whole `ngraph::Functoin`.
-Moreover multiple MatcherPass transformation can be registered in a single GraphRewite to be executed in a single graph traversal.
+* Run on `ngraph::Function` using GraphRewrite - this approach gives ability to run MatcherPass on whole `ngraph::Function`.
+Moreover, multiple MatcherPass transformation can be registered in a single GraphRewite to be executed in a single graph traversal.
 @snippet src/template_pattern_transformation.cpp matcher_pass:graph_rewrite
 * Run on `ngraph::Function` using `pass::Manager` - this approach helps you to register MatcherPass for execution on `ngraph::Function` as another transformation types.
 @snippet src/template_pattern_transformation.cpp matcher_pass:manager